 Other Significant Risk Factors.
 The following factors could also cause the Company’s actual results to differ from its expectations: (i) fluctuations in the U.S. and Canadian dollar exchange rates; (ii) an inability to adequately protect the Company’s intellectual property and trade secrets from infringement actions or unauthorized use by others; (iii) potential liabilities and losses associated with owning and leasing significant amounts of real estate; (iv) changes in its debt levels and a downgrade of its credit ratings; (v) challenging economic conditions; (vi) uncertain international expansion; (vii) catastrophic events; and (viii) certain anti-takeover provisions that may have the effect of delaying or preventing a change in control.

+Litigation.
+We and our directors may be named as defendants in shareholder class actions challenging the proposed Transaction.
+Among other remedies, the plaintiffs in such actions, if they do arise, may seek to enjoin the Transaction.
+Such legal proceedings could delay or prevent the Transaction from becoming effective within the agreed upon timeframe.
 Readers are cautioned not to place undue reliance on forward-looking statements, which speak only as of the date and time made.
 Except as required by federal or provincial securities laws, the Company undertakes no obligation to publicly release any revisions to forward-looking statements, or to update them to reflect events or circumstances occurring after the date forward-looking statements are made, or to reflect the occurrence of unanticipated events.